thomas-1067/PSA-Optimisation-old-verison-/README.md

-# PSA Process Optimization Using NSGA-II
+# PSA Process Optimisation Using NSGA-II

-This project was part of an exploratory study focused on optimising a Pressure Swing Adsorption (PSA) process for hydrogen separation.
+This project was part of study focused on optimising a Pressure Swing Adsorption (PSA) process for hydrogen separation.
 The MATLAB script uses the NSGA-II multi-objective evolutionary algorithm to optimise key process variables with respect to purity and recovery objectives.

 ---